This country-specific Q&A provides an overview to employment and labour law in Sweden.

 When discriminated against, an employee may put forward a claim for both economic and general damages.
 The general damages, also called compensation for discrimination, constitutes remuneration for the violation of the law.

-Further, any condition found in an individual agreement or collective bargaining agreement, which is discriminating against someone according to the Swedish Discrimination Act, may be declared invalid if the person discriminated against requires it.
+Further, any condition found in an individual agreement or collective bargaining agreement, which is discriminating against someone according to the Swedish Discrimination Act, may be declared invalid if the person discriminated against demand it.

 Are any categories of worker (for example, fixed-term workers or workers on family leave) entitled to specific protection, other than protection from discrimination or harassment, on the termination of employment?